techidaily/site-win11/source/_posts/decoding-how-choosing-a-pc-over-a-mac-can-benefit-you-more-9.md

 [MacBook ports](https://www.makeuseof.com/macbook-pro-air-ports/) are a different matter altogether.
 If you want a MacBook, particularly one released in 2016 and later, know that you’ll only get two kinds of ports; two Thunderbolt USB-Cs, and one 3.5mm headphone jack.

- Of course, you can work around this by getting a[USB hub](https://www.makeuseof.com/tag/3-reasons-need-usb-hub-maybe-dont/) or purchasing an older MacBook model, but isn’t it so much better to own a computer with multiple built-in USB ports of different types?
+ Of course, you can work around this by getting a [USB hub](https://www.makeuseof.com/tag/3-reasons-need-usb-hub-maybe-dont/) or purchasing an older MacBook model, but isn’t it so much better to own a computer with multiple built-in USB ports of different types?

 ## 3\.
 They Have a Wider Price Range